 The Edunomix India Economics Essay Competition successfully concluded with participants from 19 states.
 Aashni Mishra from Delhi won the top prize for her insightful essay on the NEET 2024 scandal, highlighting systemic flaws and offering solutions.
 Edunomix Institute is proud to foster talent and looks forward to future editions promoting economic thought leadership.

-Learn moreJoin our November virtual seminars every Sunday, 12:00-1:30 PM ET, for an in-depth look at Micro and Macro Economics, perfect for AP/College-Level preparation.
-Led by 4 lecturers and a guest professor, these sessions offer fresh insights and new challenges for all students.
+Learn moreEdunomix hosted its November virtual seminars every Sunday, 12:00-1:30 PM ET, offering an in-depth look at Micro and Macro Economics.
+Led by 4 lecturers and a guest professor, these sessions offered fresh insights and new challenges for all students.

 Our biggest camp yet, with 87 students from 11 different countries concluded in August.
 With the focus being on entrepeneurship, students gained insights from Alexander Deeb (CEO of ClassHook) and Adam Meskouri (Forbes Next 1000 Finalist) before pitching their ideas to a panel of judges in a "Shark Tank" style competition.